aws-samples/amazon-ecs-fullstack-app-terraform/README.md

 Feel free to change it, by adding for example a set of "sed" commands in CodeBuild (following the ones already provided as example) to replace the values dynamically.

-Feel fre to create a subscriptor for the SNS topic created by this code, in order to get informed of the status of each finished CodeDeploy deployment.
+Feel free to create a subscriptor for the SNS topic created by this code, in order to get informed of the status of each finished CodeDeploy deployment.

 ## CI/CD Architecture